smile4maggie/text-encoder-decoder/README.md

 ## Testing

-To run the unit tests, run the command `python test.py` in the root directory.
+To run the unit tests, run the command `python3 test.py` in the root directory.
 This will produce `filename-out.txt` files in the root directory that correspond to the output of encoding/decoding `filename.txt`.